vpovarna/spark-playground/src/main/scala/com/examples/optimization/README.md

     - if smaller DF is quite big -> OOMing executors

   Broadcast can be done automatically by spark.
 Finds the DF smaller than threshold.

+#### Column Pruning
+Cut off columns that are not necessary.
+Shrinks DF size.
+Useful for joins and groups.

+This is the main goal, to drop the column as quick as posible.

+#### Pre-Partitioning
+You need to partition your data early so that spark doesn't have to do it for you.
+Whenever you do a repartition by a column, you'll do a hash partition scheme: HashPartitioner
+   - the rows with the same value from the id column will be in the same partition.
+   - we are doing a join on co-partitioned datasets

+Lessons:
+  Partition early
+  Same number of partition without doing the hash partition won't help.

+#### Bucketing
+Bucketing is a technique which split a dataset into chunks which has the same key.
+Split the data by the columns you'll use for join because you'll be able to use it later.
+Subsequence joins will not require shuffle.
+It's also good for bucket pruning.

+#### Skewed Joins
+Idea:
+  Identify non-uniform data distribution and observe and fix the performance impact.

+Non uniform data distribution = data skew
+Can cause massive performance problems:
+ -- extremely long jobs
+ -- sometimes executor OMM

+Solution:
+  - include extra information in the join key set
+  - new key to join with
+  - redistribution the data by n+1 join keys
+  - uniform tasks

+### Optimizing RDDs Transformations

+On RDDs Spark doesn't have the options to optimize the operations as it did with SQL

+So we need to:
+ - prefilter the data before the join
+ - pre-aggregate the data before the join
+ - co-partition: assign partitioner to RDDs so we can avoid shuffles

+CoGroup = method on RDDs, where it co-partition the 3 RDDs on same partitions RDDs are never shuffled again if the co-group join us reused.

+Broadcast Joins = usually done between a large table and a small one.
+The small table is copy entirely on the executors.
+No Shuffles involved.